curtcox/Viewer/README.md

 Gauge specs exercise key user flows alongside the pytest suite.
 Install the [Gauge CLI](https://docs.gauge.org/getting_started/installing-gauge.html) and the `python` and `html-report` plugins, then run `./test` to execute both pytest and Gauge.
+When the Gauge CLI is unavailable, `./test` falls back to `python run_specs.py`, a lightweight interpreter that executes the specs via the existing step implementations so you can still validate behaviour locally.
 The HTML report generated at `reports/html-report/index.html` is available through the running app's source browser at `/source/reports/html-report/index.html`, alongside unit test and coverage results.
 A build is only considered passing when both the pytest suite and the Gauge specs succeed.

 ## Requirements